murineli/odin-recipes/README.md

 # odin-recipes
-Project do learning HTML, CSS and javascript.
+Project do for learning HTML, CSS and javascript.

-In final course I wish to know how to use this stacks to create web pages.
+IAt the end of course, I wish to know how to use this stacks to create web pages.